Reaching Agreement in Competitive Microbial Systems: Introduction

 In this work, we consider distributed computation and coordination in microbiological systems governed by stochastic population dynamics and ecological interactions.
-We focus on competitive interactions between species and we examine how the \emph{principle of competitive exclusion} can be utilized to efficiently solve \emph{approximate majority} and \emph{consensus} -- two fundamental tasks in distributed computing -- in microbial populations.
+We focus on competitive interactions between multiple species and we examine how the \emph{principle of competitive exclusion} studied in the context of the evolution of biological systems \cite{Hardin60} can be utilized to efficiently solve \emph{majority consensus}---a fundamental task in distributed computing---in microbial populations, be they natural or synthetic, engineered.

-In the consensus problem, the system is initialized with two input values, and the goal is to reach an output configuration where all participants agree on a single value.
+In the (binary) consensus problem, the system is initialized with two input values, and the goal is to reach an output configuration where all participants agree on a single value.
 In the majority problem, the goal is to output the value that had the majority support initially.
-In this work we consider \emph{majority consensus}, which is achieved if the initial minority population dies out.

-The principle of competitive exclusion states that two complete competitors, i.e., with overlapping niches, cannot stably coexist in a single population~\cite{Hardin60}.
-Indeed, due to stochastic fluctuations in the population sizes, one of the species will eventually gain an upper hand and drive the other species into extinction.
-We study how this principle can be used to solve consensus efficiently in the microbial~setting.

-\paragraph{Competitive interactions.} Bacterial communities exhibit a wide range of competitive interactions~\cite{ghoul2016ecology}.
-In order to outcompete other species, bacteria have evolved various types of methods of competition in the course of a biological arms race~\cite{granato2019evolution}.
-Broadly speaking, there are two categories of competitive interactions: \begin{enumerate} \item \emph{Exploitative competition:} The species and individuals indirectly compete for shared resources, e.g., nutrients or space.
-This is an indirect means of competition, where competition is mediated by the shared resource.
-The species that better utilize available resources eventually prevail over inferior competitors.